-associate justice of Supreme court.

-May 21-Hanford MacNider appointed minister to Canada.

-May 26-Supreme court ruled buyers of iquor are guilty of no offense.
+May 21-Hantord Machiner appointed minister to Canada.
+May 26-Supreme court ruled buyers of liquor are guilty of no offense.
 May 30-President Hoover delivered Memorial day address at Gettysburg National cemetery.

-June 2-Congress passed Spanish-American war pension bill over President's veto.
+June 2-Congress passed Spanish-American war pension bill over Presi-

+American war pension bill over President's veto.

-June 7-Louis Bamberger of New York and his sister, Mrs. Felix Fuld. gave \$5,000,000 for a university of advanced study.
+June 7-Louis Bamberger of New York and his sister, Mrs. Felix Fuid. gave \$5,600,000 for a university of advanced study.

 South Carolina Democrats nominated J. W. Bailey for senator, defeating Senator Simmons.

-June 9-President Hoover signed bill increasing Civil war pensions by \$12,000,000.
+June 9-President Hoover signed bill increasing Civil war pensions by \$12.

-Chicago Board of Trade dedicated

-increasing Civil war pensions by \$12,-000,000.
+June 32-President Hoover signed bill increasing Civil war pensions by \$12,-000,000.

 Chicago Board of Trade dedicated its new \$22,000,000 home.

 Prof. Frank P. Graham elected president of University of North Carolina.
 June 12-President Hoover nominated W. Cameron Forbes as ambassador to Japan and reappointed Legge and Teague to federal farm board.

 June 13-Senate passed the tariff bill.
 June 14-House passed the tariff bill.
 June 17-President Hoover signed the tariff bill, and it became effective at midnight.

-June 19-Rear Admiral Byrd arrived in New York from the Antarctic, June 20-Senate confirmed Hanford MacNider as minister to Canada.
-Rivers and Harbors bill passed by the senate.
-June 22-President Hoover gave no-
+June 19-Rear Admiral Byrd arrived in New York from the Antarctic.

+June 20-Senate confirmed Hanford MacNider as minister to Canada.

+Rivers and Harbors bill passed by the senata.
 Rivers and Harbors bill passed by the senate.

 June 22-President Hoover gave notice he would veto the World war veterans' bill as unsound and too costly.
 Son was born to Colonel and Mrs. Lindbergh.